MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 ### -ProxyCredential

-Specifies a user account that has permission to use the proxy server that is specified by the **Proxy** parameter.
+Specifies a user account that has permission to use the proxy server that's specified by the **Proxy** parameter.

 ```yaml